-For easier comparision, our Hamilton Beach 10 Cup Food Processor Reviews covers all three of the top selling Hamilton models pictured above.
-They are: (Click each of these links to see the lowest price I’ve found at Amazon.)
+For easier comparision, our Hamilton Beach 10 Cup Food Processor Reviews covers all three of the top selling Hamilton models pictured below: (Click any of the images to see the lowest price I’ve found at Amazon.)

 Why not write a separate review of each?
 First, all three are 10 cup capacity food processors with only basic features, so there aren’t a lot of complex details to cover, and there is only about $5 difference in price among them.
 Second, all three are very similar in function.
 In fact, two of them come with the same owners manual (the 70760 and the 70730 Bowl Scraper).
 There isn’t even much variation in consumer opinions, likes, and dislikes of each model.

 If you’re trying to decide which might be right for you, it should be easier to get all the details in one place rather than have to jump from page to page.
 As you’ll see, the overall capabilities and performance are about equal, but there a few differences that might sway you to a particular model.